 - dental surgery such as pulled teeth (extractions)

-Research has found that each year while taking bisphosphonates for cancer spread to the bone, about 1 out of 100 people (1%) will get osteonecrosis of the jaw.
+Research has found that while taking bisphosphonates or denosumab for cancer that has spread to the bone, around 1 to 2 out of every 100 people (around 1 to 2%) will get osteonecrosis of the jaw.

 The most important factor affecting the risk is the number of treatments you have.
 People having monthly treatments to help control symptoms of secondary bone cancer are at the most risk, but remember the risk is still low.

-Studies also suggest that nearly all of the people affected with osteonecrosis either wore dentures, or had dental treatment in the previous year.
-So, researchers think dental treatment might be a risk factor.
+Studies also suggest that nearly all of the people affected with osteonecrosis either wore dentures or had dental treatment in the previous year.
+This is why researchers think dental treatment is a risk factor.